-[Z±5.5] Theoretical Z coordinate of the point over which the measurement will be taken.
+Z±5.5 Theoretical coordinate, along the Z axis, of the point over which it is required to measure.

 It defines the safety distance and it must be programmed with a positive value higher than 0 (zero).
 Its value is given in radius.